Preface

 Contrary to the labbing software I mentioned earlier containerlab has no Web UI.
 It follows IaC principles and labs are defined as yaml files, this allows for things like version control and automation of labs and not to mention the relaxed resource requirements.

-Containerlab takes advantage of a trend in Networking where vendors are containerising their NOSes.
+Containerlab takes advantage of a trend in networking where vendors are containerising their NOSes.
 Containerlab comes in and orchestrates and wires docker containers together making labbing simple.

 Don’t let the name fool you, even though it’s called containerlab it does support VM-based routers (which i’ll discuss later).